BU-NU-CLOUD-F19/Curating_Log_Files/README.md

 ## 5. Acceptance criteria

 The minimum viable product is the demonstration of the specific configuration of services to enable the automated collection of log files and providing them to the user in a suitable form.
 This will include collecting logs from OpenShift nodes sn001-sn005.This will demonstrate how to configure a service that will enable researchers to access logs collected in the short term.

-Some stretch goals are:
- 1. Anonymizing log files using a ML algorithm

 ## 6. Release Planning
 ### Sprint 1